 Tomatoes cannot ripen unless they reach their full size, known as the mature green stage.
 If picked before, they are less flavorful, meaning they taste like cardboard, such as those customarily bought off-season at the supermarket.
 There’s a fine line when picking tomatoes at the mature green stage and picking too early.
-The best way to tell is to sacrifice one just when it turns a lighter green to see if there is a gel-like substance inside.
+The best way to tell is to sacrifice one just when it turns a lighter green to see if a gel-like substance is inside.
 At this stage, two growth hormones change and cause the production of ethylene gas, which in turn ages the cells resulting in ripening.

-For more about tomatoes check out Fall Tomato Hand-me-Downs
+For more about tomatoes, check out Fall Tomato Hand-me-Downs.